mut-ex/minimal-functional-fox/README.md

 * Mimimal bloat
 * Easy way to quickly change colors, tab dimensions, paddings to your liking through CSS variables
-* Pinned tabs are re-styled to be easy to identify
+* Pinned tabs are re-styled to standout
 * Tab list underneath the navigator area
 * Centered URL bar, with a thinner, centered results list
 * Debloated history, and bookmarks sidebars